robisson/wallet-service/DESIGN.md

 ### Architecture Choices: Pros & Cons

-Below is a critical analysis of each architectural choice, considering the requirements and the solution implemented:
+Below is an analysis of each architectural choice, considering the requirements and the solution implemented:

 #### Hexagonal Architecture (Ports & Adapters)